openSUSE/mtui/README.rst

 Versioning scheme is based on `SemVer 2.0
 <http://semver.org/spec/v2.0.0.html>`_

-However, new features introduced in 1.x series are unstable and subject change and will be stabilized in 2.0 release or on bug report request if possible.

-New commands are masked to the 2.0 release and are not available in 1.x unless you explicitly ask for them in configuration option `mtui.command_interface`
+However, new features are introduced under an API mask and subject to change until stabilized.
+These need to be explicitly enabled, see `mtui.interface_version config option <./Documentation/mtui.cfg.example>`_ for details.